melecajou/conanserverstatus/README.md

     - Assigns roles to registered members.
     - Removes roles when a player leaves a guild.
     - Cleans up empty guild roles to keep the server organized.
+- **Inactivity Report**: Daily reports on building structures whose owners have been offline for a configurable number of days.
+    - Lists owner name, piece count, and last activity date.
+    - Includes a `TeleportPlayer` command for easy investigation by admins.
 - **Isolated Data Paths**: Each server uses its own separate database for stats, while player identity and VIP status are managed in a unified global registry (`data/global_registry.db`).
 - **Robust and Resilient**: Features resilient RCON connection handling to gracefully manage temporary server unavailability.